duckietown/docs-brown/book/doc-sky/90-motionplanning/10-assignment.md

 ## Manual Motion Planning

-The following problems will use the [arm.py code](arm.py).
+The following problems will use the arm.py code(in the Github Classroom).
 First we ask you to perform motion planning manually.
 This is surprisingly useful for understanding the robot's degrees of freedom and what it can do.
 It is also notable that manual motion planning is how the Canada Arm on the International Space Station